 - develop a vision for Colonial’s future, including possible action steps and initiatives for bringing Colonial’s unique capabilities to important Kingdom-building work, which will be recommended to the members of Colonial Church for their consideration and support.

-Including a small group of current leaders—our ministers and key elected committee leaders—approximately 25 individuals from Colonial will work together through the three retreats to achieve these goals.
+Including a small group of current leaders—our ministers and key elected committee leaders—approximately 25 individuals from Colonial worked together through the three retreats to achieve these goals.
 Many thanks to all who submitted nominations for the ReForming Visioning Team.
 Dozens of faithful Colonial members were suggested!
 The Visioning Team was commissioned on January 14th.
-You can find pictures and a short bio of the Visioning Team members here.

 What We Are Reading